Mobile menu

 Coco’s Mom

-Continuous exposure to small amounts of gluten over time will prevent the intestines from healing and can potentially lead to nutrition deficiencies and other long-term conditions, such as other autoimmune disorders and even cancers of the GI system.
+Continuous exposure to small amounts of gluten over time will prevent the intestines from healing and can potentially lead to nutritional deficiencies and other long-term conditions, such as other autoimmune disorders and even cancers of the GI system.
 I don’t want to scare you with these facts, but do want to stress the importance of Coco avoiding gluten completely.
 If she is diligent about eating gluten-free, these diseases shouldn’t be a problem, especially since she was diagnosed so young.

 As you see, preventing cross-contamination is extremely important and, therefore, requires diligent label reading for packaged foods and diligent research and questioning when eating outside of the home.
 If her tummy still hurts after being gluten-free for 3 weeks, it is likely that she has been ingesting gluten due to cross-contamination incidents.